 Staying true to Bibelot’s European roots, the space designed by Melbourne’s Breathe Architecture boasts an elaborate interior of custom mosaics with art deco influences.
 From the beautifully crafted recycled timber floors, to the large scale custom designed mosaic wall feature by Fabian Scaunich from Mosaic Republic, every detail of the fit out is representative of the brand ethos – intricacy, opulence and carefully handcrafted creations.

 Each product display case has been custom designed for the space, and hand crafted in Italy, by Isa.
-Plush emerald green upholstered banquette seating and armchairs create a decadent High Tea Salon.
+Plush emerald green upholstered banquette seating and armchairs create a luxurious space of comfort and sophistication.

 Bibelot is the perfect addition to the food scene and boutique streetscape of South Melbourne, providing the taste of classic French pâtisserie, with a quintessentially Melbourne flair.